Love in Action! Stewardship Campaign 2024

 Online Giving: Our new Breeze Church Management software enables many different ways to contribute funds to CVUUS!
 3 are documented below and demonstrated further here: New Giving Methods demo

 QCDS: A Better Way to Give (If You’re Old Enough) Do you have a traditional IRA (Individual Retirement Account)?
-If so, then you’ve made a deal with the Internal Revenue Service: Your IRA grows, tax free, until you reach a certain age (70½ if your 70th birthday was before July 1, 2019, and 72 if your 70th birthday was later).
-Starting with the year in which you reach that age, you’re required to withdraw a minimum amount every year—the required minimum distribution, or RMD.
-And, since your IRA grew tax free, the entire RMD is generally taxable as regular income.
+If so, then you’ve made a deal with the Internal Revenue Service: Your IRA grows, tax free, until you reach 72 when you’re required to withdraw a minimum amount every year—the required minimum distribution, or RMD.

 But there’s a provision in the tax code that allows you to donate funds directly from your IRA to a qualified charity, like CVUUS.
 That’s called a qualified charitable distribution (QCD), and it’s different from donating your money to the charity.
 That’s because the QCD never comes into your possession; instead, it goes right from the IRA to the donee.
 As a result, the amount of the QCD isn’t part of your income, and you’re not taxed on it.
 Nevertheless, a QCD counts toward your required minimum distribution.